 Sometimes, we might notice small masses in the lungs.
 Often, these masses aren’t cancerous.
 In order to check whether tissue is cancerous, we might recommend a biopsy.
 During a biopsy, a small amount of the mass is removed so it can be examined under a microscope.
 We’ll use anesthesia when needed to help keep you comfortable during the procedure.
 Your doctor will talk to you about whether a biopsy is necessary.

-Common types of treatment include:
+Common types of lung cancer treatment include:

 Radiation therapy is used to treat and manage cancer in affected areas of the body by using beams of intense energy to damage or slow the growth of cancer cells.
 Unlike normal cells, cancer cells can’t heal damage caused by radiation.
 Radiation therapy can be used alone or along with other treatments like surgery or chemotherapy.

 Our team can offer new therapies in development for treatment of lung cancer.
-Participation in clinical research may directly help the person with lung cancer and advance knowledge that can help with treatment of future lung cancer patients.

-Learn more about our research.
+Learn more about

 Some of NSCLC have developed as a consequence of one main “driving” malignant cancer growth mutation.
 It is very important to test cancer tissue for presence of this mutation because these cancers can be treated with targeted therapy that can be very powerful in controlling NSCLC.
 Our center routinely test for the presence of these mutations.